-These wrongful death lawsuits also accuse the defendant company of concealing important safety information and not testing the drug enough before it was put on the market.
-If you or a loved one has suffered from bleeding, blood clots or other side effects caused by Xarelto, you may be able to file a Xarelto lawsuit against Bayer and Janssen Pharmaceuticals.
-If you need help figuring out your legal options, our Patient Advocates can recommend experienced attorneys.
+These wrongful death lawsuits also accuse the defendant of concealing important safety information and of not thoroughly testing the drug before it was put on the market.
+If you or a loved one suffered from bleeding, blood clots or other side effects caused by Xarelto, you may be able to file a Xarelto lawsuit against Bayer and Janssen Pharmaceuticals.
+If you need help figuring out your legal options, call or email our legal advocates.

 In addition, while it is supposed to prevent blood clots, the Food and Drug Administration (FDA) has already received reports of dangerous blood clots in people taking the drug.

-Because of the large number of lawsuits filed, the U.S. Judicial Panel on Multidistrict Litigation consolidated these cases into multidistrict litigation (MDL).
-An MDL helps simplify the process because a number of cases can be handled by the same experienced judge and in the same court.
+There is no current class action related to Xarelto, but the number of lawsuits against Bayer continues to grow.
+Because of the large number of filed claims, the U.S. Judicial Panel on Multidistrict Litigation consolidated these cases into multidistrict litigation (MDL) in Louisiana and a mass-tort in Philadelphia.
+As of April 15, 2015, the MDL contained 400 cases before Judge Eldon E. Fallon.
+An MDL simplifies the legal process because many cases can be handled by the same experienced judge and in the same court.
 People whose lawsuits become a part of an MDL keep their own lawyers, and their suits are still handled as individual cases.